Frequent travelers, Liz and her husband have a keen interest in history. They have visited many castles in the UK and in other countries.

 Over the years a succession of substantial buildings have been built at the north end of the larger of the two islands.
 New Castle dates from the 1820s when Fiennes Wykeham Martin had the house built in the early Tudor style to fit in with its surroundings.

-Eleanor of Castille had the Gloriette built in the late 13th Century.
+Eleanor of Castille had the Gloriette built on the smaller island in the late 13th Century.
 It was on the site of the original Norman keep.
 Its present form differs little from the original.
 It has a central courtyard, a great hall on the ground floor, and two floors of apartments.
 Seriously damaged in the 17th Century, it was restored in the 1920s during Lady Baillie's ownership.

 The Gloriette is linked to the New Castle by a covered bridge, consisting of an upper and lower corridor.